 PSAT is the preparatory and readiness assessment for the SAT.
-It also serves as the basis for the awarding of National Merit Scholarships.

 SAT refers to one of the two most frequently used college or university admissions exams: the Scholastic Aptitude Test.
 The test may be a requirement for admissions to certain colleges or universities.